HypeCheck

 What the Science Says

-Glucose syrup is a thick, sweet liquid made from broken-down starch (often corn or wheat).
-In supplements and medicines, it is used almost exclusively as an inactive ingredient — a carrier, sweetener, or texture agent — not as an active compound with health benefits.
-The provided research shows it used as a reference liquid in children's medicine acceptability studies and as a food ingredient in confectionery, not as a therapeutic supplement.
+Glucose syrup is a concentrated liquid sugar derived from starch.
+In the provided research, it appears almost exclusively as a placebo or control substance in clinical trials — not as an active ingredient with health benefits.
+It has been used as a reference liquid in pediatric medicine acceptability studies and as a control arm in nutrition research.

 What It Doesn't Do